badlandz/baux/README.md

 # BAUX • CoyoteUI • RoxieOS
 ### Terminal-Native Distributed Development Environment for Embedded Systems

+***WARNING***
+ BAUX is meant for dedicated hardware.
+It will break your existing system and overwrite required critical data.
+ BAUX itself is not yet stable, and a work in progress.
+HIGH RISK damage to data and hardware is not only possible, but likely at this state.

 **BAUX** is a next-generation, terminal-native development environment designed for **embedded systems**, **remote hardware debugging**, and **multi-host SSH workflows**—built to run smoothly even on a **Raspberry Pi Zero**.

 It provides a **persistent, distributed, session-aware interface** that merges: